-Emmanuel is first and foremost a designer, with a deep interest in the relationship between drawing and making.
-He holds a BSc, Diploma and Masters degree from the Bartlett school of Architecture, having previously studied furniture design in Belgium, and approaches design as a tacit process; and as a series of translations between drawings and objects that oscillate between intuitive acts and precise operations.
+Emmanuel is Co-Director of Design + Make.
+He is a designer, with a deep interest in the relationship between drawing and making.
+He holds a BSc, Diploma and Masters degree from the Bartlett school of Architecture, having previously studied furniture design in Belgium, and approaches design as a series of translations between drawings and objects that oscillate between intuitive acts and precise operations.